teppokoivula/PageRenderIPRestriction/README.md

 =================================

 This module adds basic IP restriction capabilities to page rendering.
-Please note that this module is only meant to be used as an additional security measure, not on it's own.
+Please note that this is only meant to be used as an additional security measure in addition to typical username/password authentication or something similar, not on it's own.

 This is very important especially if protected content is valuable and/or sensitive.
-In those cases it'd also be a much better idea to add all IP restriction rules within (software or hardware) firewall instead of relying on a module.
+In those cases it would also be a much better idea to add all IP restriction rules within (software or hardware) firewall instead of relying on a module.

 ## Installing